Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 		o	Predicted Total Spend = 10,902 - (22.45 * 10) = $10,697.50

+**Interpretation:**

-**Interpretation:** moving from 5 to 10 purchases results in a **decrease of $92.25 in predicted marketing spend**, which equates to a difference of $10,697.5 compared to $10,789.75.
-The model clearly demonstrates that **encouraging repeat purchases serves as a powerful strategy for reducing marketing cost**.
-Each additional purchase a customer makes is projected to contribute over $90 in savings in marketing expenses.
+- Moving from 5 to 10 purchases results in a **decrease of $92.25 in predicted marketing spend**, which equates to a difference of $10,697.5 compared to $10,789.75.

-# FINANCIAL PRODUCT ANALYSIS
+- The model clearly demonstrates that **encouraging repeat purchases serves as a powerful strategy for reducing marketing cost**.
+- Each additional purchase a customer makes is projected to contribute over $90 in savings in marketing expenses.

+---

+# Financial Product Analysis

 **1. What is the typical loan amount granted based on income and credit score?**